-The topic of sexual harassment has become a front and center issue over recent years thanks to high-profile criminal trials and societal initiatives like the #MeToo movement, which has led to international media coverage.
+The topic of sexual harassment has become a front-and-center issue over the years thanks to high-profile criminal trials and societal initiatives like the #MeToo movement, which led to international media coverage.
 As the true scale of sexual harassment issues continues to unfold, it’s no surprise to see more and more employees speaking out about their experiences in the workplace.

 This type of behavior can present itself in a wide range of circumstances.
-The harassment can come from a supervisor, a co-worker, or even an individual from outside the organization, like a customer or a vendor.
-From inappropriate jokes to unwanted touching or promises of a promotion in exchange for sexual favors — it’s against the law.
+The harassment can come from a supervisor, a coworker, or even an individual from outside the organization, like a customer or a vendor.
+From inappropriate jokes to unwanted touching or requests for sexual favors in exchange for a promotion — it’s against the law.

-Do you feel uncomfortable in the workplace because of sexual harassment?
+Do you feel uncomfortable on the job because of workplace sexual harassment?
 No matter how much you love your job, you should NOT have to deal with that.
 You have the right to a safe workplace.

-If you’re experiencing sexual harassment at work, don’t suffer in silence.
+If you believe you’re a victim of sexual harassment at work, don’t suffer in silence.
 We understand the impacts that a toxic environment can have on its workers.
-Your physical health and mental well-being are our #1 priority — trust our Los Angeles sexual harassment lawyer to fight for your right to a SAFE workplace.
+Your physical health and mental well-being are our #1 priority — trust our attorney that works for victims of sexual harassment in Los Angeles.
+We will fight for your right to a SAFE workplace.
 Reach out to our office today for a free consultation.

+What is workplace sexual harassment?
 There can sometimes be a fine line between what’s seen as either appropriate or inappropriate behavior in the workplace.
-Sometimes a joke or comment can come across as harmless to one employee, while another employee finds it offensive or degrading.
+Sometimes a joke or comment can come across as harmless to one employee, while another finds it offensive or degrading.

 Sexual harassment is typically the result of repeated unwelcome behaviors, but isolated incidents could be categorized as sexual harassment depending on the severity of the unwelcome conduct.

-Employers have a legal duty to prevent sexual harassment.
-There is NO requirement that employees file a complaint with their employers about it.
-Employers in California have a duty to “take all reasonable steps necessary to prevent discrimination and harassment from occurring” (Cal Government Code Sec.
+Employers have a legal duty to prevent employees from becoming victims of sexual harassment.
+There is NO requirement that employees file a complaint with their employers.
+Employers in California must “take all reasonable steps necessary to prevent discrimination and harassment from occurring” (Cal Government Code Sec.
 12940 (k)), regardless of whether an employee complains.
 It’s the employer’s responsibility to have appropriate measures in place to deter sexual harassment.
 Any employer who fails to take these steps violates California law.

 Mr Malk its absolutely awesome, he is very attentive and compassionate, he has a good understanding of the issues and he is very honest regarding the outcome, I truly recommend him 👍